[Hong Kong] One of the major reasons why foodies go to Hong Kong, is for their dim sum – from the steamed, baked, pan-fried to deep fried.

 Dim sum ladies would come out pushing trolleys of food.
 For popular items like the cheong fun, this is a competition of fastest runner and fastest hands first.

-The price is cheap, though quality nothing to shock about.
+The price is cheap, though quality nothing to shout about.
 It is probably one of the 10 things you must experience in Hong Kong if you are a foodie.

 Other Related Entries